wahidhaa/slot_machine_in_R/README.md

   - Every diamond in the combination doubles the final prize.

 # How to run:
-Copy code to R or RStudio:
+1. Source "slot_machine" to R or RStudio.
+2. Commands:

        play()              # play once, prints symbols + prize play_many(10)       # simulate 10 plays at once, returns a data.frame